MicrosoftDocs/azure-docs/articles/active-directory/hybrid/how-to-connect-staged-rollout.md

 2. Audit event when a group is added to Password Hash Sync / Pass-through Authentication / Seamless SSO.

+>[!NOTE]
-NOTE: Audit event logged when a group is added to Password Hash Sync for staged rollout
+>Audit event logged when a group is added to Password Hash Sync for staged rollout

 ![](./media/how-to-connect-staged-rollout/sr9.png)